 Security is a complicated topic.
-There are countless of attack vectors and threat models to take into consideration when designing a security strategy.
+There are countless attack vectors and threat models to take into consideration when designing a security strategy.

 Over the last year, we’ve spoken to companies of different sizes about their security strategies and practices.
 Based on these discussions, we’ve come up with something we call the DevSecOps Iceberg.
-The idea behind this is that too many organizations tend to only focus on the application layer or the network layer and turn a blind eye to everything else.
+The idea behind this is that too many organizations tend to only focus on the application layer and turn a blind eye to everything else.
 This is a dangerous approach.
 Neglecting the other layers means that you may end up putting your entire infrastructure and data at risk.

 To begin, let’s define the three layers of the DevSecOps Iceberg and then explore what you can do to protect them:

 (Do however note that this article is by no means a comprehensive security checklist.
 It is merely an overview of the common layers.)

 Let’s start with the Application Layer, as this is likely the layer developers are most familiar with.
 Application security is a vast field by itself, but for the sake of this article, let’s limit the scope to vulnerable dependencies.

 npm in 2018.